aclysma/minimum/docs/index.md

 Since our goal is to empower you to choose whatever systems you want, our tutorial is a bit non-linear.
 Here's the
 outline:

+ * Prefab System
- * Development Environment Setup
+   * Dev Environment Setup
-   * How to init your own crate
-   * How to install dependencies
+   * Creating Prefabs
+   * Saving and Loading Prefabs
+   * Cooking Prefabs
+   * Spawning Prefabs
+   * Transactions
+   * Creating Prefab Overrides
  * Windowing
    * SDL2
    * winit